tag/ds-guide/docs/systems/1-vcs.md

 that was originally proposed.
 Other legislators may propose amendments in committee, or on the floor of the legislature.
 Every change needs to be documented.
-Actually, every _proposed_ change, whether it passes or not, needs to be documented—and not just the text of the change, but also metadata who proposed it.
+Actually, every _proposed_ change, whether it passes or not, needs to be documented—and not just the text of the change, but also metadata such as who proposed the change and when.

 This is even more important with computer code, when adding features to an application may affect multiple files.
 Everyone needs to work from the most